 - In the morning – Preheat the oven to 350F.

-- Evenly distribute bread mixture into 4 greased (spray with Pam or lightly butter) ramekins (can be made in 1 large ovenproof dish but may need additional cooking time) and share any remaining liquid over top of each ramekin.
+- Distribute bread mixture into 4 greased (spray with Pam or lightly butter) ramekins (can be made in 1 large ovenproof dish but may need additional cooking time) and share any remaining liquid over top of each ramekin.
 Add a few pecans to the top of each dish (or you can also add fresh berries or other soft fruits as well/instead of as desired).
 Sprinkle streusel topping over each dish (how much is up to you – I use a slightly heaped dessert spoonful).